GovTechSG/seed-documentation/onboard-device/windows.md

 3. Choose the appropriate method to register your Intune Device ID:

-  3a.
-If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/techpass-sr) to register your Intune Device ID and after two hours, check your inbox (organisational email address) to see if you have received the successfully onboarded email.
-Skip rest of the steps in this section.
-If you don't receive this email after two hours, submit an [incident request](https://go.gov.sg/techpass-sr).
+    a.
+If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/seed-techpass-support) to register your Intune Device ID and skip rest of the steps.
+Within two hours, you should receive the successfully onboarded email.

-  3b.
+    b.
 If you have a **non-SE GSIB** device,log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).

 4. On the TechPass portal, at the top right, go to your user name and click **My Account**.
 Your **Profile** details are displayed.
 5. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune Device ID.